GCTC-NTGC/gc-digital-talent/documentation/h2-upgrade-guide.md

 # Hydrogen 1.1.20 => 2.0.0-beta upgrade guide

+`2.0.0` has been in the works for, well, months, so the migration is bumpy.
+If you'd feel more comfortable pairing with me, or even having me migrate your PR for you, feel free to message me on Slack.

-## Get ahead of the game
+## When the time comes
-You can get started on migrating your PR early by updating `frontend\common\package.json` to install `@hydrogen-design-system/hydrogen.css@beta`
+When it comes time to migrate your PR, you can start by updating `frontend\common\package.json` to install `@hydrogen-design-system/hydrogen.css@beta`

 ## New attributes
 You can choose to ignore these additions, but they might be nice for you to know about.